Browse Submitted Surnames

 Zaim may be a representation of the male Arabic given name Za'im / Zaeim (Arabic: ضعیم / زاعِم/ زاعيم), meaning leader, chief.
 Correspondingly al-Za'im (Arabic: الزعيم) means "the leader".

-Zak Polish
+Żak Polish

 A nickname given to youthful or studious people.
-Comes from the Polish zak, meaning "student" or "schoolboy".
+Comes from the Polish żak, meaning "student" or "schoolboy".
 It originally meant "novice" or "candidate for the priesthood", and so in some cases it is perhaps a nickname for someone who had been destined for holy orders.

-Zale English, Polish (Anglicized)
+Zale English (American), Polish (Anglicized)

-Possibly from a Polish surname, the meaning of which is uncertain (it may have been a variant of the surname Zalas which originally indicated one who lived "on the other side of the wood", from za "beyond" and las "forest").
+Possibly a habitational name derived from the Polish toponym Żale meaning "on the other side of the wood", from za "beyond" and las "forest".

 Zanni Italian